-It was the itch that wouldn’t quit.
+From Allergic Living’s magazine Fall 2012 issue.
+IT WAS the itch that wouldn’t quit.
 Melinda Dennis had developed a painful skin rash that turned out to be dermatitis herpetiformis, a sure sign of celiac disease.
 But this was 1990 and back then so little was known about celiac disease and its symptoms that Dennis thought she’d… Read more »

 Here are some important tips to maintain your healthy weight on the gluten-free diet.

 Canada has its first officially certified gluten-free product: Lay’s potato chips.
 In order to obtain the designation, four facilities in Canada and one in Mexico were certified under the Canadian Celiac Association’s Gluten-Free Certification Program.
 The chips, made by Pepsico Canada, for the most part have always been made without gluten, but now customers can… Read more »